Martti Kuoppa

 On October 25, 2015, Martti came out of retirement and won FlatArk, one of the biggest flatland BMX contests in recent years.
 The pro purse of this event was 5,000,000 JPY.
 This feat is one of his greatest accomplishments, given the competitors at this contest.
 Specifically, Martti was required to defeat the 2015 World Champion in order to advance to the final round of the competition.

 Martti Kuoppa held two Guinness World Records for a time that he set in 2001: "Martti Kuoppa inscrit son nom au Guinness Book of Records with rolling no-footed on the front wheel of his bike for 100 meters and doing 59 pinky squeaks in a minute."
-Both Records have since been surpassed: